gsarapura/craftech-solution/1_diagram/README.md

 ### Frontend

 The frontend of the application is developed in JavaScript, utilizing a modern framework such as React or Angular.
 This frontend is deployed on Amazon S3 as a static website, allowing for fast and efficient access for end users.
-To manage traffic and improve user experience, I employ Amazon CloudFront as a content delivery network (CDN).
+To manage traffic and improve user experience, I employ Amazon CloudFront as a content delivery network (CDN) that then needs to configured with an external DNS provider, such as Cloudfare.
 - S3: General purpose - It will be across different AZ.

 ### Backend